Writing Ruby/Stomp Clients with SMQueue

 end

-Paste the below into a terminal somewhere to kick off the producer.
-You should see a steady stream of output - about one message a second - saying that it's sending a number.
+Paste this into a terminal to kick off the producer.
+You should see a steady stream of output — about one message per second.

 :host => "localhost",